alsadio/RLagent-tic-tac-toe/README.md

-# Tic-Tac-Toe Reinforcement Learning Project
+# Tic-Tac-Toe Reinforcement Learning agent

 ## Overview
-This project implements a self-playing Tic-Tac-Toe agent using various reinforcement learning techniques.
+This project implements a self-learning Tic-Tac-Toe agent using various reinforcement learning techniques.
 The goal is to create an AI that can learn to play Tic-Tac-Toe effectively through different learning strategies.

 ## Implemented Algorithms
 1. **Evolutionary Strategy**: An approach that evolves a population of agents over time, selecting the best performers to create new generations.